Sidra Data Intake mechanisms¶

 The configuration of these data sources can be performed by different mechanisms.
 On the implementation side, Sidra incorporates different artifacts and accelerators:

-For example, Sidra has an out-of-the box process for ingesting data from the so called landing zone containers, which are basic storage containers where the sets of extracted data from the source systems are deposited based on an agreement.
+For Data Intakes, for example, Sidra has an out-of-the box process for ingesting data from the so called landing zone containers, which are basic storage containers where the sets of extracted data from the source systems are deposited based on an agreement.
 This process can be complemented with separate data extraction pipelines that just cover for the extraction of the data from the source systems (e.g., services or APIs) and the deposit of this data in the landing zone.

 Data intake generic process for end-to-end extract and load pipelines¶